PowerShell/DscResources/CommunityCalls/2017-11-08/agenda.md

 Topics or questions from the community are welcome at any point during the call!

+9 modules on track to be released Wednesday, November 15:

+SecurityPolicyDsc
+SharePointDsc (maybe)

+xComputerManagement
+xExchange
+xNetworking
+xPSDesiredStateConfiguration
+xSQLServer
+xStorage
+xWebAdministration

-Modules on track for release on Wednesday, November 15 Progress on "community supported" initiative
+Progress on "community supported" initiative